February 25, 2015

 By: Elaine Carey, @snakesona_laine

 You have decided to major in Strategic Communication.
 Congratulations!
 Now what?
 What happens after graduation?
 Sometimes I wonder why I didn’t just pick something concrete to major in like engineering or biology!
 Then, I remember that I hate math and science, and that writing is my world.
 I have to admit that I’m jealous of my peers who have those skills that are completely foreign to me, and will be able tell everyone, for the rest of their lives, that they’re engineers or doctors.
 Us PR folks, well, we’re writers, and communicators, and social media moguls, and email connoisseurs, and branders and planners.
-There’s a high chances we’re going to have a million job titles over the course of our careers.
+There’s a high chance we’re going to have a million job titles over the course of our careers.

 My friends are going to apply to jobs or graduate programs in engineering and biology.
 Neat!
 I’m going to apply to any job vaguely resembling something in PR.
 I’m pretty unsure of what my future holds.
 But guess what?
 I wouldn’t have it any other way.
 Every once in a while, I need to remind myself of one very important fact: Everyone’s different.